 “So if you are really in a horrific situation, and you have all this debt, you're underwater with everything, and you need to claim bankruptcy to get rid of that, you still have your retirement accounts.”

-By making it easy to pull from those accounts, legislators have allowed a lot of people to put their financial future at risk, says Orman.
+By making it easier to pull from those accounts, legislators have allowed a lot of people to put their financial future at risk, says Orman.

-But Orman also recognizes the fear that uncertainty brings and how those fears can influence what you do with your money, and right now, there’s a lot of uncertainty.
+But Orman also recognizes the fear that uncertainty brings and how those fears can influence what moves you make with your money, and right now, there’s a lot of uncertainty.

-“I have compassion for them,” she says.
+“I have compassion for them,” she said.
 “I have feelings for them.
 I have understanding for the fear that they're going through.”